benvaljean/benvaljean.github.io/_posts/2008-10-03-ActiveSync_Error_0x80072F0D_(Outlook_Mobile_Access).markdown

 a Windows Mobile based phone through the use of a wireless connection the following error can occur:

 **The security certificate on the server is invalid.
+Contact you exchange server administrator or ISP to install a valid certificate on the server.
 Support code 0x80072F0D**

 Contrary to the error message in almost all cases this refers to an issue at the client/mobile phone end of the session.
 All Activesync